ISPAGRO/RPI_Mavsdk/README.md

 Considering Pixhawk and Raspberry Pi are connected.
 After entering the following command, it will establish connection to drone.

-mavproxy.py –master=/dev/ttyS0
+mavproxy.py â€“master=/dev/ttyS0

-We can change mode by typing “mode STABILIZE” or “mode LOITRE”
+We can change mode by typing â€œmode STABILIZEâ€ or â€œmode LOITREâ€

-then enter “arm throttle”
+then enter â€œarm throttleâ€

 Now propellers should rotate.